 The Wurlitzer No. 1 is a site specific tech-trash album.
-It is a mobile app that mixes a site specific electronic album, geo-located at the former Wurlitzer Factory in Buffalo, NY.
-It combines the historical background of the Western New York factory with a locative sound mixer that re-mixes samples of old and new electronic music technologies on the edges of the old factory building.
+A mobile app that mixes a site specific electronic album, geo-located at the former Wurlitzer Factory in Buffalo, NY.
+It combines the historical background of the Western New York factory with a locative sound mixer that remixes old and new electronic music technologies on the edge of the old factory.

 While there are decayed electronic components and their ecological impact as a factor, what else emerges in the multiple layers of tech-decay?
 What is the relationship of obsolete mechanical technology, humans, and the post industrial factories in which the instruments were made?